AdrianPricopie/PythonUnitTestPOMBasedProject/README.md

 It accepts cookies using the accept_cookies() method from the LoginPage class.
 An object is created for the DataTest class, which contains the necessary test data.

-This **test case**, named test_login_without_complete_password_field, is a part of a broader test suite designed to validate the login functionality on a website.
-The test begins by setting the email field with a correct email address and proceeds to click the submit button on the login page.
-Subsequently, it captures the actual error message displayed on the page after attempting to login without providing a password and compares it with the expected error message, which is "Parola lipsește."
-(Password is missing).
-If the actual and expected error messages do not match, an AssertionError is raised.
-In case of failure, the test captures a screenshot of the page, saves it with a timestamped filename, and raises an AssertionError with a descriptive message indicating the failure along with the path to the saved screenshot.
-This test ensures that the appropriate error message is shown when attempting to login without entering a password, thus validating the expected behavior of the login functionality.

 - **reports**: Automatically generated HTML reports after each test suite run.
 These reports provide detailed information about the test results.
 - **screenshots**: Automatically captured screenshots for failed test cases.
 These images are helpful for identifying and debugging issues.
 - **venv**: